-The minutes of the technical meeting (LOC): shall be sent to all Parties no later than six first competition day.
+Invitation to the competition (LOC): no later than six (6) months before the first competition day.
 This registration should contain the planned number of gymnasts, judges, coaches and other staff.

-(6) weeks after the meeting, together with updated technical regulations.
-The hosting country is responsible to send the final document to the country responsible for the first competition day.
+Provisional registration: no later than five (5) months before the first competition day.
 This registration should contain the planned number of gymnasts, judges, coaches and other staff.

-Provisional registration: no later than five (5) months before the first competition day.
+Definitive registration: no later than three (3) months before the first competition day.
 This registration should containnames of all delegation members, details about accommodation and meals, and participants at the technical meeting.